oie-mines-paristech/RTE_scenarios/README.md

 * coke gas + CCS, is not used in the current model
 * Co-product of chlore sector =0 in all scenarios
 * Co-product of coking sector =0 in all scenarios
-* Delete this sentence because it s not the case  : These markets are relinked to activities that consume hydrogen in France, according to their area of application.

 How have the original data provided by RTE been modified and implemented ?